rohan-paul/Awesome-JavaScript-Interviews/Javascript/call-apply-bind/call-function-basics-2.md

 obj.func2.call(obj) // => 15, accessing the
 ```

 The first invocation of f() will display the value of 10, because this references the global object.
 The second invocation (via the call method) however, will display the value 15.
-15 is the value of the x property inside object o.
+15 is the value of the x property inside object obj.

 ### The call() method invokes the function and uses its first parameter as the this pointer inside the body of the function.
 In other words - we've told the runtime what object to reference as 'this' while executing inside of function f().